Machine-oriented Visual

 • Eligibility: Only the top 10 teams from the combined rankings of Track 1 and Track 2 are eligible to participate.

-• Format: Direct testing on real-world sensor data collected from laboratory robot platforms, with no prior training phase.
+• Evaluation Protocol: Direct testing on real-world sensor data collected from laboratory robot platforms, with no prior training phase.
+Performance will be measured by assessing the consistency between predicted quality scores and binary success/failure labels (0/1) derived from task execution outcomes.

 Phase Details